LibertySoldiers/OpenTV/README.md

 - **Privacy by Design**:
   - **No Analytics**: We don't track you.
 No Google Analytics, no telemetry.
   - **What we see**: Nothing.
 The only outgoing connection is to check for updates (`version.json`).
-  - **Hardened Playlist**: Your playlist (`index.m3u`) is embedded locally inside the application.
+  - **Hardened Playlist**: Your playlist is already inside the application.
 No external server knows what you are loading.
   - **What is saved**: Only your Favorites and Last Played Channel are saved locally on your computer.

+---

+### Note for Windows Users
+Since OpenTV is an independent project not yet signed by Microsoft, you might see a "Windows protected your PC" alert.
+This is normal.
+To install: Click "More info" then "Run anyway".

 ---